 Because the training for each new AFF Level takes around an hour, once you have completed the first jump course (Level 1), all your training is then one-on-one with your instructor on a per jump basis.

-- You can return to the dropzone as and when you have time available or the weather looks good.
-You don't need to book, just give us a call to let us know your plans.
-Skydive Hibaldstow is open 7 days a week in the summer and only closes on Tuesdays in the winter season.
+- You can return to the dropzone as and when you have time available or the weather looks good whenever we are open.
+Give us a call to let us know your plans so we can add you to the diary.
+Skydive Hibaldstow is open 7 days a week in the summer and closes on Mondays/Tuesdays in the winter season.

 What is the difference between AFF & Static-Line?